History ofEuroVelo

 1996

 - At a meeting in Brussels in September, Jens Erik and Chris Heymans are joined by Phil Insall (Sustrans, UK), Marie Caroline (ECF) and Joaquin Jimenez (Spain) to prepare the EuroVelo map and logo to be presented at a launch event planned for 1997.
-Both the map and logo are drawn by Claudio Pedroni of FIAB in Italy.
+Both the map and logo are drawn by Claudio Pedroni of FIAB, Italy.

 1997